 1. More affordable:

 It costs less than private sessions because each acupuncturist can treat and oversee more than one patient at once in the same space.
-We give you the choice of how much to pay (no questions of your income asked), with a sliding scale, to further enable the affordability those who may not have insurance or the means to pay the full cost of treatment.

 2. Increased frequency of treatments possible:Community acupuncture has been practiced in China for thousands of years!
 Normally patients are treated daily or every other day in large, assembly-line fashion (we scale it down a bit!).
 These regular and very affordable systems allow people to get the greatest effect in aiding the body's healing process.
 Acupuncture treatments are cumulative, building on each other, so frequent treatments in the beginning is important.